tomalak7/tomalak7.github.io/_pages/about.md

 I am a theoretical physicist working on various subjects in modern Nuclear and Particle Physics, in a close connection to the experiment.

-As of today, I have significantly contributed to the following research fields:
+As of today, I have significantly contributed to the following research areas:

 1) neutrino cross sections for oscillation experiments,